droppedbars/Brand-Marker/readme.txt

 * Define brands to have trademark symbols applied
 * Allow the brands to be case sensitive, or case insensitive
 * Trademark symbols applied to brands in post content, post titles, and post excerpts
+* Supports single site or individual sites on multisite installations

 == Installation ==